-The light emitting diode is P-N junction diode, which consists of two leads and semiconductor light source.
-When it is activated by applying the suitable voltages across its leads then it emits the light energy in the form of photons and the color of this light was determined by the band gap of semiconductor material.
-This light energy is produced by the recombination of electrons and electron holes with in this device and this process is called electroluminescence process.
-This process was stated in twentieth century from solid state material when it is heated at room temperature then it emits the light energy.
-At the beginning the infrared light emitting diode was developed and its light intensity was low but it is still frequently used in variety of consumer electronics circuits such as remote controls.
-Different sizes of light emitting diodes are available in market form 1mm2 to onward.
-One of the light emitting diode with electrical symbol and practical structure diagram is shown in figure 1.
-It is also used to make LED matrix.
+The light-emitting diode is a P-N junction diode, which consists of two leads and a semiconductor light source.
+It activates by applying suitable voltages across its leads.
+Then it emits light energy in the form of photons and determines the color of this light by the band gap of the semiconductor material.
+We can produce light energy through the recombination of electrons and electron holes in this device.
+This process is referred to as the electroluminescence process.
+This process was stated in the twentieth century for solid-state material.
+When it reaches room temperature, it emits light energy.

 Construction of Light Emitting Diode

-The construction of light emitting diode is so much simple, it is made by depositing the three layers of semiconductor material on a substrate.
-These three semiconductor material layers are made three regions which are called a P-type region which is top one, active region which is middle one and N-type region which is bottom one.
-The figure 2 shows all of three semiconductor material regions.
+The construction of a light-emitting diode is so simple.
+It is made by depositing the three layers of semiconductor material on a substrate.
+These three semiconductor material layers make three regions, which are as follows: a P-type region, which is the top one; an active region, which is the middle one; and an N-type region, which is the bottom one.
+Figure 2 shows all three semiconductor material regions.

-As Per the figure 2 the P-type region have the holes, N-type region have the elections and active region have both electron and holes.
-In normal condition when there are no any voltages are applied at anode and cathode then all the holes and electrons are present at their places but when the voltages are applied at this light LED then it is forward biased.
-Then the holes from p-type region and electrons from n-type region are pushed up towards the active region, which is also called the depletion region.
-Because the holes have positive charge and electron have negative charge then the light is produced by the recombination of these opposite polarity charges.
+As per figure 2, the P-type region has holes.
+The N-type region has electrons, and the active region has both electrons and holes.
+In normal conditions, when there are no voltages at the anode and cathode, then all the holes and electrons are present at their places.
+But when we apply the voltages to this light LED, it becomes forward biased.
+At this stage, the holes from the p-type region and the electrons from the n-type region push up towards the active region.
+This is the depletion region.
+Because the holes have a positive charge and the electrons have a negative charge, the recombination of these opposite polarity charges produces light.

 I-V Characteristics of Light Emitting Diode